Notes on the Geography of Northern India: Calcutta Again (2018)

 A block south, and still close to the river, we're at another Walter Granville production, this time the High Court, completed a year after Granville's death in 1871.
-The building is always said to be based on the cloth hall at Ypres, but some authors say it is most likely based on the Hamburg Rathaus, which in turn derived from Ypres--and which was designed by George Gilbert Scott, the highest British authority in matters Gothic.
+The building is always said to be based on the cloth hall at Ypres, but some authors say it is most likely based on the Hamburg Rathaus, which was itself derived from Ypres.

 The stumpy tower is always blamed on the site's soft ground, but the Victorians knew how to drive piles.
-For some reason, they chose not to in this case.
+For some reason, in this case they chose not to.
 Nice escalator.
 It goes to an annex.

 Who lurks in the acanthus?
 Neither the Hamburg Rathaus nor the Ypres cloth hall have such men in the weeds.
 I'm reminded of the old British secret service, with faux-gardeners sitting meekly in the bushes while guests at garden parties carelessly shared confidences.

 Want to go in?
 Maybe you'll have better luck.